AdobeDocs/campaign-classic.en/help/installation/using/mid-sourcing-server.md

 The following procedure details a configuration using a single mid-sourcing server.
 It is also possible to use multiple servers.
 Likewise it is also possible to send certain messages (such as workflow notifications, for example) from an internal configuration.

-### Installing and configuring the application server for mid-sourcing deployment {#installing-and-configuring-the-application-server-for-mid-sourcing-deployment}
+### Install and configure the application server for mid-sourcing deployment {#installing-and-configuring-the-application-server-for-mid-sourcing-deployment}

 The installation procedure is identical to that of standalone instance.
-Refer to [Installing and configuring (single machine)](../../installation/using/standalone-deployment.md#installing-and-configuring--single-machine-).
+Refer to [Install and configure (single machine)](../../installation/using/standalone-deployment.md#installing-and-configuring--single-machine-).

 However, you must apply the following: